maxverwiebe/KVG-3D/README.md

 # KVG 3D Live Bus Viewer (Next.js + MapLibre + OSM)

-Interaktiver 3D-Tracker fur KVG-Busse in Kiel mit OpenStreetMap-Untergrund und Live-Daten aus der KVG Internetservice API.
+Interactive 3D tracker for KVG buses in Kiel with an OpenStreetMap base layer and live data from the KVG Internet Service API.

 ## Features

-- OpenStreetMap als echte Basiskarte (MapLibre)
+- OpenStreetMap as a real base map (MapLibre)
-- 3D-Busdarstellung als Extrusionen auf dem Strassennetz
+- 3D bus visualization as extrusions on the road network
-- Live-Fahrzeugpositionen (Polling alle 10 Sekunden)
+- Live vehicle positions (polling every 10 seconds)
-- Haltestellen als Live-Layer auf der Karte
+- Stops as a live layer on the map
-- Klickbare Busse mit Live-Details (ID, Trip, Heading, Koordinaten)
+- Clickable buses with live details (ID, trip, heading, coordinates)
-- Track-Anzeige fur den ausgewaehlten Bus (Trip-Pfad)
+- Track display for the selected bus (trip path)
-- Server-seitiger API-Proxy uber Next.js (`/api/kvg/snapshot`)
+- Server-side API proxy via Next.js (`/api/kvg/snapshot`)

 ## Start